jeremyckahn/shifty/doc/shifty.queue.md

 Shifty Queue Extension
 ===

-To use queues, include `shifty.queue.js` on your page after `shifty.core.js`.
+To use queues, include `shifty.queue.js` on your page after `shifty.core.js`.  `shifty.queue.js` is also included in `shifty.min.js` for your convenience.

 You can define a list of tweens to be executed sequentially as each one completes.
 This is useful if you have a number of tweens to perform on an Object, each one starting immediately as the previous one completes.